 How can we live this life of love?
 We need to remember how much we have been loved and forgiven.
 A constant attitude of repentance and humble gratitude for God's mercy fuels us as we seek to love others.
 We love as we have been loved, and so we must receive the love of God in order to extend it to others.
-We must know deeply how often we have offended the Lord and been forgive, what it cost to save us and how it pleased Him to pay the price.
+We must know deeply how often we have offended the Lord and been forgiven, what it cost to save us and how it pleased Him to pay the price.
 The deep and earnest application of the love of God to our hearts and lives by the Holy Spirit is the source and fuel of all of our true love for others.

 God's love is not easy or simplistic.
 It never compromises His holiness.
 It is never cheesy or superficial or merely "nice."
 It is powerful, deep, persevering, forgiving, life-changing.
 His love and His love alone changes us deeply enough to change the way we love others.
 May He do so for His glory in each of our hearts!